snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 <h3>Updating your database</h3>

+To use thew new URI redirect functionality install the following table in Redshift: xxx

-To use the new cookie extractor enrichment XXX.
+To use the new cookie extractor enrichment install the following table in Redshift: [org_ietf_http_cookie_1] [cooke-ddl]

 <h2 id="help">5.
 Getting help</h2>